NobodyXu/swaystatus/README.md

 All property present for "name" above are optional.
 <br>For volume, you can also set property "mix_name" and "card".
-<br>swaybar supports "markup" set to "none" or "pango".

 The following values are valid name: